 I am a Registered Clinical Counsellor with BCACC and a Professional Art Therapist with BCATA.
 I have my Master in Counselling Psychology: Art Therapy.
 I serve on British Columbia Art Therapy Association’s Executive Board as Membership Chair.
-I have fifteen years of experience working with children, adults, and families.
+I have twenty years of experience working with children, adults, and families.
 I have worked in different roles in private residences, in private and public-school settings, in assisted living residences, and in a women’s center.
 I currently work at a mental health and addiction in-patient treatment center.
 In my private practice I see clients online and in-person.
-I am an approved provider with ICBC, First Nations Health Authority (FNHA), Arete, and Optima Health.
+I am an approved provider with ICBC, First Nations Health Authority (FNHA), and Arete.

 What kind of extra or specialized training do you have?

 - First Responder Health: Level I: Understanding Emergency Worker Trauma

 - First Responder Health: Level II: Specialized Understanding of Emergency Worker Trauma

 - BCMHSUS – The ADDRESS® Course for Working with Personality Disorder

 - BCMHSUS – Motivational Interviewing

 Psychology has always been intriguing to me and I was consistently fascinated by people’s actions and wanted to understand why people responded in certain ways.
 I was curious to know what they were thinking and why.
 I especially wanted to know how to help people who felt lost, alone, sad, or overwhelmed.
 This deep desire to connect with and help others has led me along this path to become a counsellor.